charliedevelopment/vagrant-craft-environment/README.md

 ### Install VirtualBox

+> **Important** As of VirtualBox 6.0.8 (2019/7/7), there is an environmental issue with Composer actions on the shared workspace folder under a Windows host.
+It is recommended to use 5.x if running under a windows system, for now.

 Historically, VirtualBox has updated and been incompatible with Vagrant until Vagrant has some time to update as well.
 Be sure to [check the VirtualBox versions compatible with the current version of Vagrant](https://www.vagrantup.com/docs/virtualbox/).

 VirtualBox can be found here: https://www.virtualbox.org/wiki/Downloads